What are the ESTA Eligibility Questions?

 “Do you have a physical or mental disorder; or are you a drug abuser or addict; or do you currently have any of the following diseases (communicable diseases are specified pursuant to section 361(b) of the Public Health Service Act): Cholera, Diphtheria, Tuberculosis infectious, Plague, Smallpox, Yellow Fever, Viral Hemorrhagic Fevers, including Ebola, Lassa, Marburg, Crimean-Congo, Severe acute respiratory illnesses capable of transmission to other persons and likely to cause mortality.”

 The first ESTA eligibility question pertains to an applicant’s physical and mental health, drug use as well as disease infections.
 The question specifically states the types of diseases which the applicant must disclose.
 The reason these health-related topics are lumped into one questions is due to their collective perceived risks of causing a burden on the health of U.S. residents and on the U.S. health care system should a traveler suffer from physical or mental disorders, drug addiction or any diseases.
 Understandably, the U.S. government wishes to control and regulate communicable disease along with other health related risks.
+Such questions are typically posed by immigration or health authorities to individuals who are seeking entry into a country.
+The goal is to protect the health and safety of the population by identifying and managing potential health risks.
+Answering this questios honestly is crucial, as providing false information can have legal repercussions.

 “Have you ever been arrested or convicted for a crime that resulted in serious damage to property, or serious harm to another person or government authority?”